dsukruth/pythonpillow/README.md

 # pythonpillow
-please install python pillow library before running the code on your computer To install >>pip install pillow regards
+please install python pillow library before running the code on your computer To install library
+>>pip install pillow